zaksabeast/PokemonRNGGuides/guides/FireRed and LeafGreen/Wild RNG.md

 2. Advance to within a few thousand advances of the target advance.

 ```
 Note: Teachy TV can be used to advance much, much faster.
+The RNG advances 318 times faster, and so you can advance millions of frames in a few minutes.

-Open the Teachy TV in Key Items and then close it when a few thousand away from your target advance.
+You can advance the RNG by opening the Teachy TV in Key Items and then closing it when a few thousand away from your target advance.
 ```

 3. Open your Trainer Card and press `A` to flip it.

-   - This resets your delay for more consistent delays since delays can be off after many advances.
+   - The use of flipping the Trainer Card is to reset the delay, which becomes more off the more advances that have been done.

 4. Select the Pokemon in your party with Sweet Scent and hover over the move.